-During the first quarter of 2018, Stelco continued to be impacted by a truck and driver shortage which has resulted in increased transportation costs across North America.
-In addition, cold weather made barge shipping impractical for most of the quarter.
-As a result,, in order to support our current production levels and higher customer orders, during the first quarter of 2018, the Company expanded its distribution capabilities by adding approximately 220 rail cars to its transportation fleet through leasing arrangements, and we plan to add more in the coming months.
-Most of these rail cars are expected to be in service by mid-May, 2018.
-In addition, we expect to add approximately 160 additional rail cars over the balance of the year.
-Each rail car is capable of carrying up to 90 nt of steel compared to the typical freight truck which is capable of carrying up to 30 nt of steel.
-Furthermore, we have increased our shipping capacity through our LEW dock are typically capable of carrying between 8 to 12 thousand nt of steel.
-These enhancements are expected to result in increased shipping volumes.
-The capital projects described in Stelco Holdings' prospectus relating to the initial public offering remain largely on schedule and on budget.
+During the first quarter of 2018, Stelco was impacted by a truck and driver shortage across North America which resulted in higher transportation costs for the Company during the period.
+In addition, winter weather conditions made certain shipping options impractical for the first three months of 2018.
+As a result, in order to support our current production levels and higher customer orders, the Company expanded its distribution capabilities by adding approximately 220 rail cars to its transportation fleet through leasing arrangements.
+These rail cars were mostly received and entered into service during the second quarter of 2018, and we expect to add approximately 160 additional rail cars during the second half of the year.
+Each rail car is capable of carrying up to 90 nt of steel compared to the typical freight truck which is capable of carrying up to 30-60 nt of steel depending on the jurisdiction traveled.
+Furthermore, we have increased our shipping capacity through our LEW dock enhancement project which was completed in May 2018.
+Barges capable of being loaded from our LEW dock are typically capable of carrying between 8 to 12 thousand nt of steel and vessels up to 20 thousand nt of steel.
+These shipping enhancements contributed in reducing our inventory backlog from the first quarter, which in combination with consistent market demand for our steel products, impacted our estimated delivery lead time from eight to ten weeks from the date of order in the first quarter to five to seven weeks at the date of this MD&A.